Hariharan-061102/LU-Decomposition/README.md

 ## Program:
 ```
 /*
-Program to find the LU Decomposition of a matrix.
+Program to find the L and U matrix.
 Developed by: M.Hariharan
 RegisterNumber: 21005392
 */